Imburse-Payments/imburse-payments.github.io/pages/getting-started/processing-reward-payouts.md

 Once your customer has chosen a reward you will need to call the process endpoint to complete the redemption of the reward.

 ## Access Requirements
-You will need a Tenant Security Key to process a reward.
+You will need a Tenant API Key to process a reward.

 ## Functions
 The available functions are: